 However, clinical trial experts face many challenges when designing a Bioequivalence (BE) study for generic oncology drugs.
-It includes selecting the study population, selecting the individual dose for patients, selecting the required study design (cross-over vs. steady-state design), processing samples at investigator sites due to sampling uncertainty, high patient dropout rates, and stringent regulatory guidelines.
+It includes selecting the study population, selecting the individual dose for patients, selecting the required study design (cross-over vs. steady-state design), and processing samples at investigator sites due to sampling uncertainty, high patient dropout rates, and stringent regulatory guidelines.

 The study involved female patients between the age of 18-65 years who had ovarian cancer (confirmed through cytological and histopathological tests) and who were already receiving or scheduled to start therapy with the reference listed drug (RLD) or the reference standard product.
-The four major inclusion criteria in this study were:

-Women who were pregnant, or lactating, or planning for a family were excluded from the study.
+Women who were pregnant, lactating, or planning for a family were excluded from the study.
 A total of 18 parameters were judged under exclusion criteria.
-Some of the major exclusion criteria were:

 Fever due to hospitalization and Non-neutropenic fever with acute gastroenteritis were also found in one subject each.
-At the time of writing this article, all SAEs have been resolved after constant follow-up with the patient.
+At the time of writing this article, all SAEs have been resolved after constant follow-ups with the patient.

 During the study, hypersensitivity reaction due to Doxorubicin Hydrochloride Liposome Injection was avoided by administering Prophylactic Antiemetic and Dexamethasone Injection 8mg.